BOARD OF DIRECTORS

 Derrick Lorand Jackson [“D. Lorand”] is a multi-cultural marketing manager for RNDC, the 2nd largest alcohol distributor in the United States.
 He represents brands such as Remy Martin, 1800, and Tito’s – leading their team of event planners to secure partnerships with nightclub and concert venues, producing successful nightlife and community events.
 He got his start in the entertainment field as a party promoter, college radio personality & regional manager for The Source magazine in the mid-late 90’s.
 He is a veteran radio personality, having served as the Urban Music Director at his alma mater’s college radio station WCSB [Cleveland State University] as well as an on air personality @ WENZ 107.9FM Cleveland from 1999-2003.
 In 2003 he served as a tour manager for Media Star Productions, managing tours featuring artists such as Busta Rhymes, The Roots, De La Soul, and Carl Thomas, among others.
 In 2006, he assembled a team which founded the Ohio Hip Hop Awards & Music Conference and served as Chairman, which went on a 12-year run through 2018 as the premiere outlet for Ohio’s entertainment talent to gain exposure, get recognition, and monetize their art.

 D. Lorand is now working in partnership with Krayzie Bone of Bone Thugs-N-Harmony to create new opportunities for the next generation of artists in Ohio.
-He is a founding board member and Vice-President of Spread the Love Foundation as well as Chief Marketing Officer for the organization.
-The mission of Spread the Love Foundation is to help revitalize the Glenville/Hough neighborhoods of Cleveland by creating viable career paths & cultural equity through the arts for youth and young adults.
+He is the founding Vice-President of Spread the Love Foundation as well as Chief Marketing Officer for the organization and Producer of The Kray List radio show hosted by Krayzie Bone on iHeart Radio and Cleveland's community station WOVU 95.9FM on Thursdays from 6-8pm EST. The mission of Spread the Love Foundation is to help revitalize the Glenville/Hough neighborhoods of Cleveland by creating viable career paths & cultural equity through the arts for youth and young adults.
 In his spare time, D. Lorand loves music, sports, nature, investing, and spending time with his daughter.

 Venetia “Neesie Dee” Draper